jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 (2) Section 3(1)﻿(h) is repealed.
 (3) The heading above section 198 and sections 198 to 200 are repealed.
 (4) The heading above section 200A and sections 200A to 200P are repealed.
-(5) Part 2 of Schedule 1 is amended by inserting the following item after the item relating to the Sales Tax Act 1974:The following table is small and has 3 columns.Search and Surveillance Act 2012173Failing to comply with examination order174Failing to comply with production order
+(5) Part 2 of Schedule 1 is amended by inserting the following item after the item relating to the Sales Tax Act 1974:The following table is small in size and has 3 columns.
+This table amends Schedule 1 of the Summary Proceedings Act 1957 and should be read with that table to provide understanding of the context.Search and Surveillance Act 2012173Failing to comply with examination order174Failing to comply with production order

 **Amendments to Summary Proceedings Amendment Act (No 2) 2011**